bscotch/favro-sdk/README.md

 Cards have a field called `sequentialId` that corresponds directly to the visible identifier shown in the Card UI, from which users can copy a card URL.

-Note that the card-search Favro API endpoing allows use of `sequentialId` as a query parameter.
+Note that the card-search Favro API endpoint allows use of `sequentialId` as a query parameter.
 They've done us a huge solid here by allowing us to use any of the following as its value while still serving up the expected card:

 - The number part of the identifier shown in the UI.
 - The full identifier shown in the UI (e.g. `BSC-123`).